Melina Perez: Divas Champion (2009–2011)

 Melina made her return on the August 2, 2010, episode of Raw, attacking WWE Divas Champion Alicia Fox after a six-woman tag team match in which she, Jillian Hall, and Tamina defeated Eve Torres, Gail Kim, and Natalya.
 At SummerSlam, Melina defeated Fox to capture the Divas Championship for the second time in her career.
 After the match, she was attacked by Michelle McCool and WWE Women's Champion Layla.
 On the 900th episode of Raw, after winning a match, she was challenged by either Layla or McCool to a Lumberjill match at Night of Champions, to unify the WWE Women's and WWE Divas Championships.
 McCool would win that match, after Layla attacked Melina during the match, to unify the championships.
 The unified championship would henceforth be known as the Divas Championship, with the Women's Championship title being retired.
+On the September 20, 2010, episode of Raw, Melina was defeated by Layla in a match for the WWE Divas Championship.
+On the October 25 episode of Raw, Melina and Gail Kim were defeated by LayCool in just over a minute.

 On the December 20 episode of Raw, Melina became the number one contender to the Divas Championship and turned heel when she slapped then champion Natalya, who had attempted to congratulate her following her victory.
 When the two fought for the Divas Championship on January 24, 2011, on Raw, Melina was defeated.
+Following this loss, Melina would be relegated to mainly competing on WWE Superstars in various tag team matches, usually in defeat.
 On the August 1 episode of Raw, Melina participated in a #1 contender's battle royal, which was won by Beth Phoenix.
 This would be her final match with WWE, as she was released later that week.

-Sporadic appearances (2019–present)

-On the July 22, 2019, episode of Raw, Melina made her first appearance in WWE in almost eight years at the Raw Reunion, acting as a referee in 24/7 Championship bouts between Kelly Kelly, Candice Michelle, and Alundra Blayze.

-PWInsider reported in September 2020 that Perez had signed a contract to return to WWE but Perez informed in February 2021 that, while WWE and she talked, they didn't come to an agreement.
-She would make another appearance on January 4, 2021, at WWE Raw Legends Night.

-On January 29, 2022, Melina made a surprise return opening the 2022 Royal Rumble match with Sasha Banks.
-She was, however, eliminated by Banks in less than a minute.